ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Data Orchestration utilized in a BPI MUST support a consistent state.

 #### **[R294]**
-Data Orchestration utilized in a BPI MUST support User-space processing
+Data Orchestration utilized in a BPI MUST support User-space processing.

 *In the context of this document, this requirement establishes a capability that allows for one or more computations outside a database to be triggered by a data change in the data storage system.*